The auto transport broker and the piracy of the truck driver…

 Owner operators do not work for free either!

 As a business owner, many expenses occur monthly this is called overhead.
 There are necessary expenditures that keep the truck, office, drivers and other employees “in business”, or employed.

 The business owner goes into business to make a profit.
 Sounds reasonable, right?
 They know what it costs to replace tires, change the oil and other fluids necessary to keep the big rig safe on the roads.
+0% Financing for your semi truck tire needs is available but the tires still cost money no matter how you pay for them.
 There are permits, fuel taxes and surcharges, insurance costs and fuel costs too.
 Of course we can not forget there are truck payments, trailer payments, and the savings surplus account for repairs.

 Next they must price out their loads to cover the driver expense, taxes, meals and sometimes-overnight lodging accommodations.
 Then there needs to be some sort of profit margin so the company can stay in business for the following month.

 If the business owner is the truck driver as well, he or she must factor in the personal expenses, too.
 Most have a husband or wife at home with kids.
 There is the mortgage, power and water bills, telephone, food, insurance and taxes just like all the rest of us.

 Part of the job of an auto transport broker is to educate the customer.
 I do not know about you, but before becoming a broker I knew nothing about the industry.
 I learned by talking with truck drivers who had years of business experience under their belts.
 By implementing these principles in my own business I have been able to weather the storm of this new economy when others have not.